 - 6 points

-- Typically this unit is assessed in the following ways: (1) three in-class practicals (these practicals are linked); (2) in-class test; and (3) case-study assignment.
+Indicative assessments in this unit are as follows: (1) in-class practicals; (2) in-class test; (3) case-study assignment; and (4) attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)